Parameter-dependent linear ordinary differential equations and topology of domains: Distributions with vanishing partial derivatives

 \subsection{Acknowledgements}

-The authors thank Galyna Popovych for helpful discussions and interesting comments.
+The authors thank Michael Grosser and Galyna Popovych for helpful discussions and interesting comments.
 The research of ROP was supported by the Austrian Science Fund (FWF), projects P25064 and P30233.
 ROP is also grateful to the project No.\ CZ.$02.2.69\/0.0/0.0/16\_027/0008521$ ``Support of International Mobility of Researchers at SU'' which supports international cooperation.